 Low-Voltage Distribution Network Modeling

-In common practice, distribution network modeling stops at the high side of the distribution transformer.
-However, with the emergence of smart grid planning, engineers seek to study the network as a whole, which requires the modeling of the secondary distribution system.
+In common practice, distribution system modeling stops at the high side of the distribution transformer.
+However, with the rise of an interconnected energy system, engineers seek to study the distribution system as a whole, which requires the modeling of the secondary distribution system.

-- Single-phase center-tap transformers
+- Single-phase and three-phase center-tap transformers

 - Service drop cables: triplex and quadruplex